mavryk-network/mavryk-protocol/docs/developer/merge_team.rst

 Don't hesitate to contact the merge coordinator if you think you can benefit of their help to move your merge request forward.

-Getting into the Octez Merge Team
+Getting into the Mavkit Merge Team
 ---------------------------------

-The Octez merge team is always looking for software engineers with at least the following qualities:
+The Mavkit merge team is always looking for software engineers with at least the following qualities:

 - You are an active developer on the `tezos/tezos
   <https://gitlab.com/tezos/tezos>`_ repository.